Olga Sedelnikova (Graduate student 2012-1016; postdoc 2016-2018)

 Peng Wang (Postdoc 2007-2015)

-After 8 years in the lab Peng has moved on – but not very far.
-He is currently a postdoc with Steve Kelly in the lab next door.
-Still working on chloroplast development and photosynthesis.
+After 8 years in the lab Peng moved on – but not very far.
+He did another postdoc with Steve Kelly in the lab next door before moving to take up an independent position at the Chinese Academy of Sciences Shanghai Institute for Plant Physiology and Ecology.

 Mara Schuler (Postdoc 2011-2015)

-Mara is now a postdoc at the University of Duesseldorf, Germany.
+Mara moved to a postdoc at the University of Duesseldorf, Germany.

 Eftychios Frangedakis (Graduate student 2010-2014)